ebowman/api-first-hand/README.md

   - [Custom Templates For Code Generation](#custom-templates-for-code-generation)
   - [Code Quality](#code-quality)

-## Compatibility

-- Play 2.5.4+
-- Swagger (OpenAPI) 2.0

-## Build Status
+## Intro
+API-First-Hand is an API-First bootstrapping tool for building RESTful web services from a [Swagger/OpenAPI](http://swagger.io/) specification.
+You can use this project

+The Activator template for API-First-Hand is hosted by [Lightbend](https://www.lightbend.com/activator/template/api-first-hand), the company behind Scala, Akka, Play Framework, and Lagom.

-This plugin should be enabled using the [api-first-hand](http://www.typesafe.com/activator/template/api-first-hand) activator template as the version in this repository is under active development.
-The status of this software is beta, an end-to-end functional release intended to demonstrate the possibility to generate following from a Swagger specification:
+An end-to-end functional release will enable you to generate the following from a Swagger specification:

 - Play route files
 - Generators of random test data